OpenHFT/Chronicle-Wire/microbenchmarks/README.md

 Here some selected examples.
 The UTF-8 encoded and 8-bit encoded tests look the same in these cases as there isn't any characters >= 128.

 ## Text Wire
+The main advantage of YAML based wire format is it is easier to implement with, document and debug.

+What you want is the ease of a text wire format but the speed of a binary wire format.
+Being able to switch from one to the other can save you a lot of time in development and support, but still give you the speed you want.

 This uses 90 bytes

 ```yaml